Interior design education: Europe

-In Europe, the educational requirements differ between interior architects (considered a profession comparable to architects or structural engineers) and interior designers (considered a trade comparable to carpenters).
+In Europe, the educational requirements differ between interior architects (considered a profession comparable to that of architects or structural engineers) and interior designers (considered a trade comparable to carpenters).

-Traditionally in Germany, Interior Architecture has been taught at polytechnic universities or universities of applied sciences.
+Traditionally in Germany, interior architecture has been taught at polytechnic universities or universities of applied sciences.
 Baccalaureate programs are normally three years (6 semesters) in length.
-In Germany, the adaptation of the university system to the international degrees Bachelor and Master has led to a restructuring of degree programs.
-Since university education traditionally lasted at least five years, many Diploma programs have been transformed into consecutive graduate Master programs.
-Some European universities form partnerships with other universities to offer "internationally orientated Masters courses" in Interior Design, where parts of the course takes place between European partner institutions to offer comprehensive instruction in the Interior Design program, including preparation for the Interior Design qualification exam.
+In Germany, the adaptation of the university system to the international degrees of bachelor and master has led to a restructuring of degree programs.
+Since university education traditionally lasted at least five years, many diploma programs have been transformed into consecutive graduate master programs.
+Some European universities form partnerships with other universities to offer "internationally orientated Masters courses" in interior design, where parts of the course takes place between European partner institutions to offer comprehensive instruction in the interior design program, including preparation for the interior design qualification exam.

-In the UK around fifty universities and art colleges offer 3-year degree courses and, in some cases, year-long Master of Arts courses in interior design.
+In the UK around fifty universities and art colleges offer 3-year degree courses and, in some cases, year-long Master of Arts (MA) courses in interior design.
 London's Royal College of Art is the world's leading centre for post-graduate studies in art and design subjects and offers a two-year MA program in interior design that is recognised as the foremost course in the subject.
-Manchester Metropolitan University runs a BA (Hons.) course in interior design.
+Manchester Metropolitan University runs a Bachelor of Arts (BA) (Hons.) course in interior design.

 North America

 Canada

-Canadian interior design education can be acquired through the college or university level.
+Canadian interior design education can be acquired at the college or university level.
 Unlike the programs offered in the United States, a degree is not required to become a registered professional designer.
 Admission to programs requires suitable marks and creative ability as demonstrated in a portfolio submission.
 Once accepted into a program, seven years of combined educational and work experience is required before one can take the professional examination to become a registered interior designer.
 Therefore, if someone graduates from a three-year college diploma program, they will need a minimum of four years working experience, whereas someone graduating from a four-year degree program only needs three.
-Master's degree programs in Interior Design are far less common in Canada, with the most established being at the University of Manitoba.
+Master's degree programs in interior design are far less common in Canada, with the most established being at the University of Manitoba.

 United States

 Interior Design degree offerings

-In the United States, many universities and colleges offer four-year baccalaureate degrees in Interior Design.
-Some design colleges also offer the Interior Design program as a stand-alone program.
-Master's degrees (MS, MA, MFA and recently the MID) in Interior Design are also available, although this advanced degree is less common than the baccalaureate degree.
-Many professionals pursue advanced degrees in related subjects, such as industrial design, fine art or education.
+In the United States, many universities and colleges offer four-year baccalaureate degrees in interior design.
+Some design colleges also offer the interior design program as a stand-alone program.
+Master's degrees (MS, MA, MFA and recently the MID) in interior design are also available, although these advanced degrees are less common than the baccalaureate degree.
+Many professionals pursue advanced degrees in related subjects, such as industrial design, fine arts, or education.
 PhD programs in interior design are increasing in number at various institutions of higher education, but only in certain states.